 When you’re camping, the only amenities at your disposal are the ones you packed in with your backpack (or car trunk, cargo box, canoe, etc).
 Outdoor adventures inspire an appreciation for life’s simplest pleasures: a cozy shelter, a warm bed.
 And nothing makes those experience better than a hot meal, coffee, or tea.
 As such, you're going to need a humble camping kettle to make that happen.

 Most backpackers will use a simple titanium pot for cooking and boiling water, one that pulls double duty as a serving vessel.
 But take a visual survey of any larger campground and you’ll notice plenty of campers and hikers boiling water in larger cook pots and carefully pouring small quantities into seperate camp cups and mugs.

 But there's a better way: a camping kettle provides a more refined, more accurate approach to boiling water for that precious and always appreciated cup of tea, coffee, or hot chocolate—not to mention nightly bag dinner or morning oatmeal.
 It all tastes better in the woods.

-In this feature article, we're looking at what makes a camping kettle worth your time and hard earned dollars.
+In this feature article, we're looking at what makes a camping kettle worth bringing on a trip (alongside your preferred campsite coffee maker).
 Below is the breakdown, followed by our top picks.
 Scroll past the fine print to browse the nine products we've deemed the best camping kettles of 2022.

 What to Look for in a Camp Kettle